-If you are already enrolled in Original Medicare, you have the option to enroll in Medicare Part C, otherwise known as Medicare Advantage.
-These plans are offered by private health insurance companies and provide Medicare Parts A and B coverage (hospital and medical benefits) instead of the government.
+If you are already enrolled in Original Medicare, you are eligible to enroll in Medicare Part C, otherwise known as Medicare Advantage.
+These plans are offered by private health insurance companies and provide Medicare Parts A and B coverage (hospital and medical benefits).

 What is a Medicare Advantage Plan?

-- The coverage you receive also may be different.
+Medicare Advantage can also offer additional benefits not included in Original Medicare.
 Some Medicare Advantage Plans include routine vision, dental, and/or wellness programs.
 Medicare Advantage Prescription Drug plans will include prescription drug coverage.
 Hospice care is covered by Original Medicare and hospice benefits continue to be covered by Original Medicare even if you have an Advantage Plan.

 Types of Medicare Advantage (Part C) Plans